Primary

 Press your hips firmly into the floor—if they lift, you are pulling too aggressively.
 Use a strap or towel if you cannot comfortably reach your ankle.
 The stretch should be felt in the front of your thigh, not in your knee or lower back.

-Want Prone Quad Stretch in your program?
+See where Prone Quad Stretch fits in your weekly plan

 Lie face down on comfortable surface.